cakephp/docs/en/models/associations-linking-models-together.rst

 -  **className**: the classname of the model being associated to the current model.
-If you're defining a ‘Recipe HABTM Tag' relationship, the className key should equal ‘Tag.'
+If you're defining a ‘Recipe HABTM Ingredient' relationship, the className key should equal ‘Ingredient.'
 -  **joinTable**: The name of the join table used in this association (if the current table doesn't adhere to the naming convention for HABTM join tables).
 -  **with**: Defines the name of the model for the join table.
 By default CakePHP will auto-create a model for you.
-Using the example above it would be called RecipesTag.
+Using the example above it would be called IngredientsRecipe.
 By using this key you can override this default name.
 The join table model can be used just like any "regular" model to access the join table directly.
+By creating a model class with such name and filename you can add any custom behavior to the join table searches, such as adding more information/columns to it
 -  **foreignKey**: the name of the foreign key found in the current model.
 This is especially handy if you need to define multiple HABTM relationships.
 The default value for this key is the